pardeike/Zombieland/README.md

 **Albinos**
 Very fast zombies that are easy to kill.
 They go for your doors and sabotage them so they stay open for a bit longer than usual.
 Will start to scream when getting close to your colonists which makes them vomit so you loose control for a short while.

+**Dark puffers**
+When hit they produce a big cloud of defensive dark smoke that will prevent you from seeing them and their fellow zombies.
+They also leave a very sticky tar like substance on the ground that makes moving very hard.

+**Healers**
+These cyan zombies will heal other injured zombies around them.

 ### New game

 **Days until zombies come**